14-Year-Old Boy Who Allegedly Stabbed Tessa Majors Charged With Murder: NYPD

 What to Know

-- A 14-year-old boy has been charged with murder in connection with the stabbing death of Barnard College freshman Tessa Majors
+- A third teen suspected in the attack of Barnard College freshman Tessa Majors has turned himself in Wednesday morning, law enforcement officials say.

 - Majors was fatally stabbed during a "robbery gone wrong" in Morningside Park on Dec.
 10, police said